 Fortunately, California offers property owners an “innocent owner” defense which many other states do not allow.
-This defense ensures that an innocent person tied to property subject to civil asset forfeiture can get their items back with much less struggle.
+This defense ensures that an innocent person tied to property subject to civil asset forfeiture in San Diego can get their items back with much less struggle.
 For example, a home owner renting to someone who commits a crime in the home will not be subject to having his or her property seized as long as that home owner was unaware of the illegal activity being performed by the renter.
 Additionally, if you were charged with a crime, but found innocent, you may be able to use this to your advantage when working to get your property returned.
-No matter what your exact circumstances, you should always speak with a Vista criminal lawyer if you have had property seized under civil asset forfeiture laws.
+No matter what your exact circumstances, you should always speak with a lawyer if you have had property seized under civil asset forfeiture laws in San Diego County.

 Additionally, the police often seize property or money without moving to forfeit under a civil forfeiture law.
 If police in California seize under $40,000 in cash it has to be returned unless there is a criminal conviction.
 If an amount over that was seized, you may have to fight the infraction and be found innocent or prove that the property completely unrelated to the crime.
 An experienced criminal defense attorney can file a motion to force the return of the property.
 In state criminal court, you are presumed to be the rightful owner of property seized so the government has the burden of proving it was gained illicitly.

-If you have any questions about civil asset forfeiture or want to get your property back after it has been seized, please call (760) 643-4050 to speak with top Vista criminal attorney Peter M. Liss.
+If you have any questions about civil asset forfeiture in San Diego or want to get your property back after it has been seized, please call (760) 643-4050 to speak with Peter M. Liss.

 Creative Commons Image by Office of Public Affairs